valfur03/nextcloud-docker-server/README.md

 Both parameters (`VIRTUAL_HOST` and `LETSENCRYPT_HOST`) must bet set to the (sub)domain of your host in most cases.

+### CAA DNS record

+For the certificate to be generated, you have to configure the [CAA DNS record](https://letsencrypt.org/docs/caa).

 ## Installation

 Then, just launch the server with: